Multivariate backtests and copulas for risk evaluation: In-sample empirical results

 \subsection{$p$-values for the Student copulas}

 The second step in the empirical study is to use the in-trf-copula to check the adequacy of the Student assumption, using both the Genest-R\'{e}millard and tile-tests.
 For both tests, the $p$-value evaluation involves the generation of the cumulative distribution functions by Monte Carlo simulations.
-One key parameter for the computation is the number of points in the empirical bivariate copula.
+One key parameter for the computation is the number of points $n$ in the empirical bivariate copula.
 Since this computation is rather costly, the Monte Carlo simulations are done for the smallest and the largest lengths among the pairs of data, respectively for $5\,311$ and $5\,900$ points.
-For an actual length $n$, the $p$-values are obtained by linear interpolation.
+For an actual length $n$, the $p$-values are obtained by linear interpolation in $n$ between these 2 sample sizes.

 The $p$-values for both independence tests are given in figure \ref{fig:inGR} for the GR-test and in figure \ref{fig:inTile} for the tile-test.
-The Rosenblatt transformation is not symmetric under the exchange of time series, and the full matrix of $p$-values is plotted.
+The Rosenblatt transform is not symmetric under the exchange of time series, and the full matrix of $p$-values is plotted.
 Overall, the $p$-values show mostly non-rejection of the null hypothesis of uniformity of the in-trf-copula, validating a Student copula to describe the dependencies between financial time series.

 The $p$-values for the GR-test are mostly lower than for the tile-test.
-A cross-section for the $p$-values shows a positive but weak relation between them, indicating that they are sensitive to different non-uniform deviations of the copula.
+A cross-section of $p$-values for the GR-test and tile-test shows a positive but weak relation between them, indicating that they are sensitive to different non-uniform deviations of the copula.
 Since visually the empirical copulas look very uniform, it is difficult to pinpoint the causes for the differences, and further theoretical and numerical studies would be required.

 Some uniformity tests are rejected.
 For a perfect model, we can expect 5\% of the tests to be randomly rejected, the actual rates are 52/702 = 7.4\% for the GR-test and 21/702 = 3.0\% for the tile-tests.
 Hence, the rejection rates are close to the expected value.